VenkatMandadi444/harness-gitops-workshop/README.md

-this is my first repo practce
+this is my 2nd repo practce